flowr-analysis/rstudio-addin-flowr/README.md

 You can generate a [slice](https://github.com/flowr-analysis/flowr/wiki/Terminology#program-slice) of the currently highlighted variable in any R code by using the "Slice for Cursor Position" addin.
 All code that is part of the generated slice will then be highlighted with a blue symbol in the gutter.

 When using the "Reconstruct for Cursor Position" addin, the slice's reconstructed code is also shown in the viewer.
+The "Dump Reconstructed Code for Cursor Position" addin shows the reconstructed code in the R console instead.

 ### Dependencies View